dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Lammastide Weave<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/6/667fd7ab-de75-48e7-8d4b-a96130ae4666.jpg?1562351213|https://scryfall.com/card/lrw/226/lammastide-weave?utm_source=api>`
    Choose a card name, then target player mills a card.
-If a card with the chosen name was milled this way, you gain life equal to its converted mana cost.
+If a card with the chosen name was milled this way, you gain life equal to its mana value.

    Draw a card.